crossbridge-community/crossbridge-swc-liquidfun/liquidfun/crossbridge/README.md

 ## TODO

-* Create ActionScript specific Draw wrapper (flash.display.Shape drawing).
+* Expose as much part of the API as possible.
-* Solve Shape <> flash.display.Shape name match issue (AbstractShape would be fine).
+* Create Flash specific Draw wrapper (flash.display.Shape).
 * Cover all classes with unit tests.
 * Improve TestBed with all CPP like examples.